raymondpang365/version-control-guide/chapter2-advanced-guide.md

-# Chatper 2 - Advanced Guide
+# Chatper-2 - Advanced Guide

 ## 2.1) Using git stash in merging (to be confirmed)